stanislav741/stanislav741/README.md

-This is a storage for various pet projects and courses homework. <br>
+Storage for various pet projects and homework. <br>
 🇺🇸 / 🇩🇪 / 🇷🇺

 <!--